Can You Tan At 6 PM? – Everything You Should Know

 Can you tan in the evening?

-How long you need to spend in the sun at 6 pm to tan will vary depending on many factors.
+The amount of time you need to spend in the sun at 6 pm to tan will vary depending on several factors.

 Being close to the equator is always good – you probably have beautifully hot days in summer and can tan at 6 pm all year round.
-However, you need to be careful not to overexpose your skin to the sun.
+However, be cautious not to overexpose your skin to the sun.

-This will cause your skin to peel and instead of a golden tan, you will be left with red, dry, scaly skin; definitely not as appealing as obtaining an elegant tan slowly through light exposure.
+This will cause your skin to peel, and instead of a golden tan, you will be left with red, dry, scaly skin – definitely not as appealing as achieving an elegant tan slowly through gradual light exposure.

 Can you tan through clouds?

-Many people underestimate how much UV radiation actually passes through the clouds, and don’t use sunscreen or they spend way too long in the sun expecting nothing to happen.
+Many people underestimate the amount of UV radiation that actually passes through clouds and don’t use sunscreen, or they spend way too much time in the sun, expecting nothing to happen.

 This is usually the time when people become most burned and when the most damage is done, as there is no protection on the skin.